zackenton/qmul/README.md

 ```
 jupyter notebook
 ```
 this should open a browser window.
 Click the dropdown menu 'new' and select 'python 3'.
 This should open a new window which is a jupyter notebook - an interactive python playground.
-Check keras and its dependencies loaded by typing
+Check keras and its dependencies loaded by typing in the jupyter notebook (not in the terminal)
 ```
 import keras
 ```